Wikstroemia sandwicensis

 Wikstroemia is named in honor of Johan Emanuel Wikström (1789–1856), a Swedish botanist and author of several papers on Thymelaeaceae [Wagner et al. 1990].

 The species name, sandwicensis, refers to the "Sandwich Islands," as the Hawaiian Islands were once called and named by James Cook on one of his voyages in the 1770s.
-James Cook named the islands to honor John Montagu (The fourth Earl of Sandwich) for supporting Cook's voyages [Gledhill 2008].
+James Cook named the islands to honor John Montagu (the fourth Earl of Sandwich) for supporting Cook's voyages [Gledhill 2008].

 BPK